Columbia Icefield Adventure: Tickets and Tips

 Whether you’re into photography or just soaking up the scenery, the Skywalk is a fantastic way to end your Columbia Icefield Adventure.
 When you are done here, you board a bus, which takes you back to the Glacier Discovery Centre.

-Columbia Icefield Adventure Tickets
+Columbia Icefield Adventure Tickets, Prices and Discounts

-Columbia Icefield Adventure Price
+Columbia Icefield Adventure Ticket Prices

 To increase your chances of getting the best price and departure times for your tour, book your Columbia Icefield Adventure tickets as early as possible.